 You can also register the program manually.
 If you do so, you will be asked to provide the necessary registration details in the server connection wizard.

 You can also use an IMAP server as the source of the migration.
 To do this, type in your server's address (or choose it from the drop-down menu) and complete the wizard.

 At the end of each server connection wizard, the program performs a set of actions to establish the connection.
 If there are any problems, the wizard will display possible solutions.

 To configure data migration tasks, you need to create a migration job.
 You can migrate entire mailboxes from on-premises Exchange servers or emails from IMAP platforms (like G Suite or IBM Notes).
-You can also migrate all items between two Office 365 tenants.
+You can also migrate all items between two Office 365 (Microsoft 365) tenants.